aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

 See [documentation](https://docs.aws.amazon.com/appsync/latest/devguide/security.html#aws-iam-authorization) for more details.

-To make this easier, CDK provides `grant` API
+To make this easier, CDK provides `grant` API.

 Use the `grant` function for more granular authorization.